tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/投递与消费/投递至 COS/投递简介_intl_en.md

 ## Billing Description

 Log shipping generates private network read traffic fees (cross-region shipping is not supported for now), and CLS will charge fees based on the compression format (Snappy/GZIP/lzop).
 If your raw log is 100 GB and you choose Snappy for compression, around 50 GB will be billable.
-As the read traffic price is 0.18 CNY/GB, the fees will be 50 GB * 0.18 CNY/GB = 9 CNY.
+As the read traffic price is 0.032 USD/GB, the fees will be 50 GB * 0.032 USD/GB =  1.6 USD.

 ## Feature Limits